the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 You have learned the basics to write your own React application!
 Let's recap the last chapters:

-* React
+* **React**
-  * use `this.state` and `setState()` to manage your local component state
+  * Use `this.state` and `setState()` to manage your local component state
-  * pass functions or class methods to your element handler
+  * Pass functions or class methods to your element handler
-  * use forms and events in React to add interactions
+  * Use forms and events in React to add interactions
-  * unidirectional data flow is an important concept in React
+  * Unidirectional data flow is an important concept in React
-  * embrace controlled components
+  * Embrace controlled components
-  * compose components with children and reusable components
+  * Compose components with children and reusable components
-  * usage and implementation of ES6 class components and functional stateless components
+  * Usage and implementation of ES6 class components and functional stateless components
   * approaches to style your components
-* ES6
+* **ES6**
-  * functions that are bound to a class are class methods
+  * Functions that are bound to a class are class methods
-  * destructuring of objects and arrays
+  * Destructuring of objects and arrays
-  * default parameters
+  * Default parameters
-* General
+* **General**
-  * higher-order functions
+  * Higher-order functions

 Again it makes sense to take a break.
 Internalize the learnings and apply them on your own.
 You can experiment with the source code you have written so far.
 You can find the source code in the [official repository](https://github.com/the-road-to-learn-react/hackernews-client/tree/5.2). rty of the item.
 We've already used the built-in JavaScript filter functionality, so let's use it again to sneak in the filter function before the map function.
 The filter function returns a new array, so the map function can be used on it in lots of useful ways.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~